ilaksono/scheduler/README.md

 **express**
 API for creating server environment and request, response CRUD methods

-**body-parser**
-Interpret keys and values in request data to object format

 **react**
-Front-end framework to render html elements
+Front-end framework to render html elements with state, side-effect

+**WebSocket**
+Open connection with server for updates

 ## Getting Started